By David Giuliano, Business Coach

 ABOUT THE AUTHOR

 David Giuliano realized his true calling after a highly successful, 25-year career in the automotive industry.
 It was his gift of conflict resolution, which ultimately led him to the world of professional coaching.
 David went back to school to hone his natural abilities and earn the professional credentials needed.
 As a student at The Institute for Professional Excellence in Coaching (IPEC), he realized that the fundamental key to life is being able to connect with other people, to information and to living in general.
 This insight became the impetus for his mantra “it’s all about connection.”
 In 2008, David founded Without Boundaries Coaching and since then he has successfully served hundreds of business professionals and small to mid-size companies with conflict resolution and business expansion support.
 His coaching practice is built not just on theory or what he learned in coaching programs, but largely as a result of boots on the ground business experience.
-Although David currently practices in Los Angeles, he services numerous clients across the country.
+David recently returned to and resides in New Jersey.
+However, his coaching services are helping business owners of all kinds all over the country through his company, Giuliano Mediation & Consulting, LLC.
+David can be reached at (201) 264-6422 or by e-mail at firstname.lastname@example.org.